sqlxpert/lights-off-aws/README.md

 _Most of all, this solution is lightweight.
 Not counting blanks, comments, or tests, AWS's
 [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws)
 has over 9,500 lines of Python!
-At under 600 lines of Python, Lights Off is easy to understand, maintain, and extend._
+At about 600 lines of Python, Lights Off is easy to understand, maintain, and extend._

 Jump to: